 Solutions: The good news is testicular cancer is highly treatable if caught early.
 Treatment is easy and does not typically cause any long-term problems with sexual performance or fertility, and it cures 99 percent of men with testicular cancer.
-Even so, it’s a good idea to store sperm with a sperm bank before treatment, Dr. Shuch says, since both the surgery and chemotherapy treatments have the potential to impact fertility.
+Even so, it’s a good idea to store sperm with a sperm bank before treatment, Dr. Sprenkle says, since both the surgery and chemotherapy treatments have the potential to impact fertility.

-For men worried about how it will look to have just one testicle, Dr. Shuch says the solution is straightforward.
+For men worried about how it will look to have just one testicle, Dr. Sprenkle says the solution is straightforward.
 A prosthetic can be placed within the scrotum, during or after testicular cancer treatment, to address cosmetic concerns and restore sexual confidence.

 Men often have a low sex drive for a while after treatment.
 Some treatments can affect a man’s testosterone levels, so some men experience ED.
 However, most men still enjoy sex and in most cases are still able to father children.

 It may be hard to read this, but (cringe) you can “break” your penis.
 You might not even realize it happened.
 The injury usually occurs during sex, by accidentally bumping against your partner’s pubic bone.
 It could also happen while playing sports, which is a good reason to wear a protective cup.